 'No, Desperate Dan!'

-My sister was about as subtle as the proverbial sledgehammer, but her deadpan delivery did the trick - from that day on I cared more about appearances than ever before; out went my flat cap, donkey jacket and pom-pom hat - plus any other signs of an allegiance to the spotting fraternity - I spent hours preening myself in the mirror like a prized exhibit at Crufts - and, just to make sure Sonia would notice me on the way to school, I tried every trick in the book to bump into her accidentally on purpose.
+She was about as subtle as the proverbial sledgehammer, but it did the trick.
+From that day on I cared more about appearances than ever before; out went my flat cap, donkey jacket and pom-pom hat - plus any other signs of an allegiance to the spotting fraternity - I spent hours preening myself in the mirror like a prized exhibit at Crufts - and, just to make sure Sonia would notice me on the way to school, I tried every trick in the book to bump into her accidentally on purpose.

 Of course, lessons on personal charm offensives didn't feature anywhere in the school curriculum, so it took an age before summoning up the courage to ask her out on a date.
 Alas, it was not to be.
 The diatribe that came out of my mouth was nothing like the silk-smooth patter I'd rehearsed in the mirror at home.
 My mind, never very stable at the best of times, fought for something to say.
 A simple 'Hi, Sonia, would you like to go to the flicks?' would have sufficed, but being a few paving stones short of a patio, all I could muster was an 'S' for Sonia and hissed the rest...